Skip to content

 This spring, why not try cleaning your home the National Trust way?
 We’ve raided our cleaning experts’ toolkit to bring you top tips for keeping your house spick and span.

-Among the items famously banned from our cleaning toolkits are yellow dusters, which leave a trail of lint fluff behind.
+Among the items banned from our cleaning toolkits are yellow dusters, which leave a trail of lint fluff behind.
 We also have tricks for polishing wooden floors, shining priceless ceramics and dusting century-old books.

 Expert tips for cleaning your home